 - Smaller markets may have higher rates due to less competition.

 - However, the fact that the loan markets are less liquid and they have a lower overall loan volume.

 - A bank’s prime rate is the banks charge to their most creditworthy customers.

 - Studies have demonstrated that when a customer made the large initial down payment, then he or she has sufficient “skin in the game” to not walk away from a loan during the tough times.

 - The fact that the consumers put a little money down and even take the loans with negative amortization schedules.

-- Longer duration comes with the higher risk because the loan may or may not be repaid.
-This is thus generally why the rates of long-term loans are considered as higher than the shorter ones.
+- Longer duration comes with a higher risk because the loan may or may not be repaid.
+This is thus generally why the rates of long-term loans are considered higher than the shorter ones.